Kerala Guv observes day-long fast against dowry; Cong, BJP criticise govt | Politics

 It may be for the first time in the history of the southern state that any Governor was fasting for such a social cause.

+Scripting a new chapter, Khanbegan the fast at Raj Bhavan, his official residence here, by 8 am, urging people to say a big no to the decades-old evil practice.

+The Governor would continue the fast till 6 pm and would also take part in a prayer meeting to be organised at the Gandhi Bhavan here later in the evening before ending the fast, Raj Bhavan sources said.

-He is observing the fast in response to a call by various Gandhian organisations to create awareness against the practice of giving and taking dowry as part of marriages.
+He is observing the fast in response to a call by various Gandhian organisations to spread awareness against the practice of giving and taking dowry as part of marriages.

+Last month,Khan had made an emotional appeal to women to say no to dowry when it was demanded during the time of marriages and expressed willingness to be part of any ''organised'' voluntary movement to create awareness against the menace.

+He reacted after visiting the house of Vismaya, an Ayurveda medical student, who was recently found dead in husband's house under mysterious circumstances after she had complained of dowry harassment in Kollam district.

+Terming dowry as an ''evil'', he had said social awareness should be created about its unholy aspects and urged NGOs or volunteers, who selflessly work for public causes, to start a special movement against it.

+In a video message issued on Monday evening, Khan said dowry is a ''grave injustice and ignominy to the dignity of women'' whose contributions to Kerala''s growth are widely acknowledged.

-Meanwhile, the opposition Congress and BJP extended support to the Governor for adopting the 'Gandhian path' to raise awareness against the menace.
+The opposition Congress and BJP extended support to the Governor for adopting the ''Gandhian path'' to raise awareness against the menace.

 Lapping up the opportunity to criticise the Left government over the issue, they alleged that the failure of the Pinarayi Vijayan government to ensure safety of women in the state had forced the Governor to observe a fast to open the eyes of authorities.